Your source for fun, free games-services-software

 - Try these sizes of course it depends upon which template you choose and how much text you write not forgetting the characteristics of the image itself.

-- Did you type them in correctly?
-You must use "http://" that's the way the internet works.
+- Did you enter the links correctly?
+You must use "http:// or https://" that's the way the internet works.
 For email links, use "mailto:"

 like this: mailto:email@example.com